The Burning Chambers

 Magnificent, epic - Marian Keyes, author of Grown Ups

 [A] dramatic, immersive tale of secrets, conspiracies, fanaticism and loss - Daily Mail

 Mosse’s novel is an enjoyable, intricately plotted piece of escapism - The Times

 Mosse shows a deft command of character and narrative in this second volume of a planned sequence - Sunday Times

 The focus in her historical fiction has always been on the untold stories of women and Minou is an appealing heroine.
-Mosse includes all the ingredients you would expect from a historical epic – murder, treachery, lost children, stolen relics, buried secrets – but she also dramatises the complexities of 16th-century French and Dutch politics without weighing it down.
-This is a compelling story of how political upheavals play out in individual lives - Stephanie Merritt, The Observer
+Mosse includes all the ingredients you would expect from a historical epic – murder, treachery, lost children, stolen relics, buried secrets – but she also dramatizes the complexities of sixteenth-century French and Dutch politics without weighing it down.
+This is a compelling story of how political upheavals play out in individual lives - Stephanie Merritt, Observer

 Religious fanaticism, political intrigue and the heart-wrenching tale of a lost child add to a highly readable historical adventure, with women firmly centre stage - Mail on Sunday